 Contributions.
 As set by statute, the Library's Regular Plan Members are required to contribute 4.5% of their annual covered salary.
 The statute requires employers to contribute the amount necessary, in addition to member contributions, to finance the retirement coverage of its own employees.
-For the year-ended June 30, 2018, the Library's contribution was 18.65% of covered payroll.
+For the year-ended June 30, 2019, the Library's contribution was 13.72% of covered payroll.

 Net Pension Liability.
-The Library's net pension liability was measured as of December 31, 2017.
+The Library's net pension liability was measured as of December 31, 2018.
 The total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.

 Actuarial Assumptions.
-The total pension liability was determined by an actuarial valuation performed, as of December 31, 2017, using the following actuarial methods and assumptions:
+The total pension liability was determined by an actuarial valuation performed, as of December 31, 2018, using the following actuarial methods and assumptions:

 Actuarial Cost Method Entry Age Normal

 Asset Valuation Method Market

-Actuarial Assumptions Interest Rate 7.50%
+Actuarial Assumptions Interest Rate 7.25%

 Salary Increases 3.39% - 14.25%

 Cost of Living Adjustments 2.50%

 Inflation 2.50%

 For nondisabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
 IMRF specific rates were developed from the RP-2014 Blue Collar Health Annuitant Mortality Table with adjustments to match current IMRF experience.
 For disabled retirees, an IMRF specific mortality tables was used with fully generational projection scale MP-2017 (base year 2015).
 IMRF specific rates were developed from the RP-2014 Disabled Retirees Mortality Table applying the same adjustment that were applied for nondisabled lives.
 For active members, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
-IMRF specific rates were developed from the RP-2014 Employee Mortality Table with adjustments to match current IMRF experience.
+IMRF specific rates were developed from the RP-2014 Disabled Retirees Mortality Table applying the same adjustment that were applied for nondisabled lives.
+For active members, an IMRF specific rates were developed from the RP-2017 (base year 2015).
+IMRF specific rates were developed from the RP-2014 Disabled Retirees to match current IMRF specific rates were developed from the RP-2014 Employee Mortality Table with adjustments to match current IMRF experience.